Pastoral period: Sheep

-Pastoral Rock Art and Pastoralists
+Pastoral rock art and pastoralists

 Among thousands of archaeological sites, which usually have several different periods of rock art traditions (e.g., Wild Fauna, Round Head, Pastoral, Horse, Camel) present at a single site and almost 80% of sites that are found in rockshelters, the most common form of Saharan rock art is the engraved and painted Pastoral rock art.
 Central Saharan cattle herders, such as those of the Acacus region, had a sense of monumentality.
 Pastoral rock art, which are of latter times, are frequently found covering the Round Head rock art of earlier times.
 Between 7000 BP and 4000 BP, the Pastoral rock art tradition may have persisted, and, based on excavated evidence and samples of paint from the Tadrart Acacus region, may have reached its pinnacle during the 6th millennium BP.
 Round Head rock art is distinct from engraved and painted Pastoral rock art.
 While Pastoral rock art is largely characterized by pastoralists and bow-wielding hunters in scenes of animal husbandry, with various animals (e.g., cattle, sheep, goats, dogs), Round Head rock art may be characterized as being rather celestial.
 Various kinds of monumental stone structures (e.g., alignments, arms, crescents, heap of stones, keyholes, platforms, rings, standings stones, stone cairns/tumuli) have existed in the Central Sahara, spanning from the Middle Pastoral Period among cattle pastoralists to the Garamantes.
 Cattle sculptures, which may have served as religious symbols, were also created during the Pastoral Period.